ikem-krueger/ikem-krueger.github.io/_drafts/2021-02-15-browser-sync.md

 ---
 layout: post
-title: Here comes the title
+title: Edit a web page with a live updating web server browser-sync
-tags: tag
+tags: nodejs, npm, browser-sync
 ---

 When you are a web developer, you often edit a web page, load them in your browser and refresh the page.
 Several times...